jimmy133719/SED_SSL_DA/DA/README.md

 Next,

-Do analysis on frame-level features
+do analysis on frame-level features
 ```
 python frameDA_analysis.py
 ```

-Or do analysis on clip-level features
+or do analysis on clip-level features
 ```
 python clipDA_analysis.py
 ```